Soy-Free Spring Rolls

 In a steamer, bring water to boiling.

-Spray steamer surface with non-stick cooking spray to avoid sticking.
+Spray steamer surface with Spam to avoid sticking.

 Steam spring rolls a few at a time, until cooked through.